JessHatfield/join-the-siege/README.md

 This was project was complete over about two days of work.
 If I was stricter with time I would have focused on the zero-shot classifier approach and then manually hosted it via Google Cloud Run

-Scope was deliberately extended by the decision to add terraform/load testing/experimentation with different classification options.
+Scope was deliberately extended by the decision to add terraform/load testing/experimentation with different classification options

 I was keen to learn more about these areas, but this did mean I spent hours troubleshooting infrastructure issues and went down a dead-end trying to use LocalLama to classify sensitive text